SAAC Forum

 Post by: 98SVT - was 06GT on February 02, 2026, 03:08:30 PM

-Quote from: jimhyc on Today at 08:51:29 AMSeeing that the car/restoraration is a marketing tool for a major Mustang parts company I bet they will use as much replacement parts as possible to showcase what they have to offer.
+Quote from: jimhyc on February 02, 2026, 08:51:29 AMSeeing that the car/restoraration is a marketing tool for a major Mustang parts company I bet they will use as much replacement parts as possible to showcase what they have to offer.

 Thank you - 110% correct.
 This whole exercise is about getting people thinking CJ when they look for parts.
 I'll wager they will not have the car judged at a Mustang or Shelby event beyond peoples choice.